 The tombstones are priceless.
 Each of them represent historical importance, however, their current state is heartbreaking.
 Even now after devastating centuries, there are still many artifacts and historical objects laying around.

 For me the most appalling thing was to see some human bones scattered around the graves.
 In hopes of finding gold or other valuable goods, treasure hunters dig the graves illegally and throw around the bones of the Armenians who are resting there eternally.
 Undeniably, this is an extreme case of disrespect.

-We Turks lived with Armenians in peace for centuries and I believe this place should carry the same importance as other Turkish cemeteries.
+I believe this place should carry the same importance as other Turkish cemeteries.
 Regardless of ethnicity and religion, the Turkish state should have taken measures to protect the memory of this village.
 Unfortunately, the future of Stanoz seems bleak.

 In conclusion, Stanoz is an interesting spot to visit for history enthusiasts or whoever is into exploring different places.
 It is quite different than all of the historical heritage sites in Ankara.
 If you don’t have a car, it is almost impossible to get there because of the lack of public transportation.
 So, it would be more convenient to go there by car.